Easy Spinach Lasagna

 Frequently Asked Questions

 There are a few things that make this a simple lasagna recipe.
 First are the no-boil lasagna noodles.
 They absorb liquid from the sauce to hydrate, eliminating the need to boil and cool them before using them.
-Then, since this is a vegetarian lasagna, there’s no need to get out another pan to cook hamburger or sausages.
+Then, since this is a vegetarian lasagna, there’s no need to get out another pan to cook ground beef or sausages.
 And, finally, using frozen chopped spinach entails defrosting and squeezing it dry instead of cooking and chopping, then squeezing out the excess liquid.

 Ricotta is a soft Italian cheese that’s often used in lasagna.
 My mom used cottage cheese and that’s probably the best alternative.
 Other options include cream cheese, sour cream, tofu, and even goat’s cheese or yogurt.